danielabar/meblog/src/markdown/rails-kafka-consumer.md

 end
 ```

-There are some problems with this approach as will be covered shortly, but first, let's exercise this version of the consumer just to see if it works.
+There are some problems with this approach as will be covered shortly, but first, let's exercise this version of the consumer to verify it works.
 Back in the Rails console, run the code shown below to check the inventory value of the first product, then produce a message to update it to a different value:

 ```ruby
 # Check what the current inventory value is for the first product